-- 370 x Residential Zone I units: dwelling house/ residential house containing one residential unit a self-contained interlinking group of rooms for the accommodation and housing of a single family, or a maximum of four persons; - 3 x Business Zone I: business building / premises which will be used as shops and/or offices (e.g. professional offices, places of assembly, doctors consulting rooms); - 1 x Institutional Zone I: Place of Instruction / Education - 3 x Institutional Zone II: place of worship (e.g. places for practising religion); - 11 x Open Space II: public open space to be utilized by the public as an open space, park, garden, playground, or recreational site; - 1 x Transport Zone I: public street reserved for street purposes and includes facilities for public transport; - 1 x Authority Zone I: land/ erven and buildings utilized by local and district municipality to carry out mandatory functions. - 8 x Undetermined Zones: Referred to properties previously zoned 'undetermined' or other abolished zones in previous schemes which cannot be appropriately converted to a new use zone;
+- 501 x Residential Zone I units: dwelling house/ residential house containing one residential unit a self-contained interlinking group of rooms for the accommodation and housing of a single family, or a maximum of four persons; - 1 x Institutional Zone I units: place of instruction / education - 3 x Institutional Zone II units: place of worship (e.g. places for practising religion); - 26 x Open Space Zone II units: public open space to be utilized by the public as an open space, park, garden, playground, or recreational site.